Frequently Asked Questions (FAQ)

 du aus irgendwelchen Gründen kein SSL-Zertifikat installieren kannst, wähle im Okomo Admin Portal die Option “öffne das Okomo Widget als separates Pop-Up”.
 Dann läuft die Verbindung nämlich vollständig über Okomo, ist verschlüsselt, und der Anruf funktioniert.

 Of course!
 The Okomo Admin Portal allows you to customize your widget with a variety of branding options.
-These include logo, colours, slogan, and phrases.
+These include logo, colours, slogan, and wording.

-Here is also where you select which consultants at your company (= experts) will be providing their knowledge and experience via the Okomo Widget.
+You can also choose which consultants (= experts) in your company will provide their knowledge and experience through the Okomo Widget.

-In addition, you can define whether and how website visitors can search for your experts, and what filter criteria they can use to find such experts.
+In addition, you can define whether and how website visitors can search for your experts, and what filter criteria (language, expertise, location) they can use to filter experts.

 Once your Okomo widget is ready you can integrate it into your website.
 And that’s easy!